 What is a Vision Statement?

-The vision statement that you create for your business is a powerful force that will bring new life to your company.
+The vision statement for your business is a powerful force that will bring new life to your company.
 It is a short, concise, well-thought out statement that truly defines the foundational ideas that will direct – and ultimately – shape your business.

 Every business that has achieved success throughout the history of the world has defined who they are.
 They have established a clear and appealing identity among both consumers and those that they employ.

 Your vision statement will aid a sense of personification to your business by shaping “who” it is, or the identity.
 It helps to outline the precise direction that your business is taking and it provides a baseline definition of what the company is all about.